 • Content Optimization Tools: Tools like Yoast SEO (free for basic, $89 per year for premium) help optimize your content for better rankings.

 Investing in SEO is crucial for the success of your e-commerce website.
 It can drive traffic, increase sales, and build trust with your customers.
-Understanding and budgeting for these costs will ensure your website remains competitive in search engine results.
+Understanding the costs of this feature for your e-commerce website development will ensure your website remains competitive in search engine results.

 The Need for Consistent Upkeep and Updates to Websites